My Ever Evolving Embalming Tenets

 .The only place those oval eye caps belong in the prep room is in the garbage can.
 Use the round perfection type.
 The oval caps cause an odd look and I can spot them in a second.
 The ball of the eye is not oval.
 Also, don't use too large of an eye cap.

 · Avoid using petroleum-based products (Vaseline), massage cream, or Silicone based products (Texture Cream) on the lips or face.
 They are difficult to fully remove and can cause problems with cosmetics.
-A better solution is a 50 – 50 mix of Dodge Restorative and Rectifiant.
+A better solution is Dodge Restorative in a spray bottle.
 Spray the face and cover lightly with plastic wrap.
 This will prevent dehydration and will not cause problems.
 No real clean off is needed before cosmetics other than making sure the face and hands are dry by blotting off any excess.
-For longer term holding or refrigerated bodies, spray the face and hands with the mixture, then cover with Webril and saturate the Webril with the mixture.
+For longer term holding or refrigerated bodies, spray the face and hands with Restorative, then cover with Webril and saturate the Webril with the Restorative.
 Cover lightly with plastic wrap.

 · For a good, natural color, start from the inside out.
 Good quality fluid dyes are a must to achieve a nice skin tone.
 Note that the colors of the fluid itself, unless specifically stated as such by the manufacturer, are not generally staining dyes.
 They are merely used to distinguish one fluid from another.
 You must add the staining dye to your mixture.
 A good rule of thumb is 1 – 2 ounces added per gallon of fluid.
 Dyes vary in intensity, so the embalmer needs to be familiar with the particulars of the dye he/she chooses to use.
 I find that most dyes will come on fairly strong, allowing for good tracing, at first but will fade somewhat in the days that follow injection.
 Keep this in mind when adding dyes.